President, MeltLab Systems & Foundry Information Systems

 analysis data into micro-structure information.
 Took user needs and translated into major applications.
 Published

 and lectured to foundry industry throughout the world.
-Speak fluent German.
+Speaks fluent German.

 University of Oklahoma - Bachelor of Metallurgical Engineering.